 How to use job data

 RPM relies on the LPD protocol to provide data about the print job, as well as the actual print job itself.
-We use those values in diverse ways such as an archive file name, an email address or subject line, arguments to local programs and more.
+We use those values in diverse ways such as an archive file name, an email address or subject line, arguments to local programs, and more.

 Here’s an example.
 One of the attributes LPD provides about the print job is the user who printed it.
 Let’s say some of the print users in your network are Ethan, Noah, and Lucas.
 (These are 3 popular male names in the US in 2016).
 We'll see that RPM can use the print username to direct print jobs into a queue named with that value.

-The essence of dynamic job routing is that we first construct a queue name using one or more print job values, then redirect the job to that queue.
+The essence of dynamic job routing is that we first construct a queue name using one or more print job values, and then redirect the job to that queue.

 Our first example will be setting up a workflow based on the print user value.
 We will end up with print queues called "print-ethan", "print-noah", and "print-lucas".